A New Era for EOD: The Activation of the 360th Explosive Ordnance Disposal Training Squadron

 |0

-This work, A New Era for EOD: The Activation of the 360th Explosive Ordnance Disposal Training Squadron [Image 2 of 2], by Anna Berrettini, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A New Era for EOD: The Activation of the 360th Explosive Ordnance Disposal Training Squadron, by Alexandra Broughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-A New Era for EOD: The Activation of the 360th Explosive Ordnance Disposal Training Squadron